 Feel free to add some fruit – sliced pears, pomegranate seeds, persimmon chunks, and avocado work great with this vinaigrette, and toss it all together just before serving.
 You might just skip the rest of the meal.

 P.S.
 For the record, I wouldn’t use it in a lentil salad.
 Ever.

 - 1 ripe pear peeled and cored, coarsely chopped

 - 5 tablespoons pear vinegar

 - 5 tablespoons extra-virgin olive oil

-Throw everything EXCEPT the olive oil into a blender, or the bowl of the food processor fitted with a metal blade.
-Add the olive oil and buzz it a few times to completely emulsify.
+- Throw everything EXCEPT the olive oil into a blender, or the bowl of the food processor fitted with a metal blade.
+Whirl around enough to break up the pear.

 - Add the olive oil and whirl to completely emulsify, about 1 minute or less.